GoogleForCreators/web-stories-wp/packages/rich-text/README.md

-# Rich-Text
+# Output

 ---
-A wrapper around `draft-js` and utilities for rich-text editor.
+A package for serialization of stories to AMP output